 Three Award Categories

 The University recognises there are different ways to engage with people, communities and organisations.
-To support all types of engagement, we award winning applications and commendations in three categories.
+The Stephen Fry Public Engagement Awards support all types of engagement, (engaged education, engagement with research, social responsibility and knowledge exchange).
+We award winning applications and commendations in three categories.

 • The Public Engagement Project of the Year is awarded to teams who have made outstanding contributions to public engagement with any aspect of the University's activity

 • The Engaged Early Career Researcher of the Year is awarded to a research postgraduate (RPGs) or an early-career researcher who has shown excellence in engaging audiences with the University’s research.